Published Wednesday April 24, 2013

 When it comes to anything marketing today, we can all agree how much things have changed, but also how the fundamentals still work.
 Fundamentals that are timeless will always work if they are applied and adapted.

 We enjoyed reading an article by digital analyst, strategist and sociologist Brian Solis, about "Exploring the 5th and 6th P’s of Marketing", because this is our business and our background.
-The marketer E. Jerome McCarthy proposed a four P's classification in 1960, which has been used by marketers throughout the world.

 The fundamental 4 P's of marketing: product, price, place and promotion will always be the base line, but new media marketing adds a multitude of essential marketing fundamental to this mix now.